Comparing Kubernetes to Pivotal Cloud Foundry — A Developer’s Perspective

 PCF offers a services marketplace.
 It provides a ridiculously simple way to bind your application to a service.
 The term service in PCF is not the same as a service in kubernetes.
 A PCF service binds your application to things like a database, a monitoring tool, a message broker etc. Some example services are:

 - Spring Cloud Services, which provides access to Eureka, a Config Server and a Hystrix Dashboard.

 - RabbitMQ message broker.

 Third party vendors can implement their own services as well.
-Some of the vendor offerings include Datastax for Cassandra and Redislabs for Redis in-memory database.
+Some of the vendor offerings include MongoDB Enterprise and Redislabs for Redis in-memory database.
 Here’s a screenshot of available services on Pivotal Web Services:

 IBM Bluemix is another Cloud Foundry provider that offers its own services such as IBM Watson for AI and machine learning applications.